-Prince Avenue Christian School (PACS) is fully accredited by The Association of Christian Schools International (ACSI) and AdvancED/SACS.
+Prince Avenue Christian School (PACS) is fully accredited by the Southern Association of Independent Schools (SAIS), the Southern Association of Christian Schools (SACS), Cognia (formerly AdvancED) and the Association of Christian Schools International (ACSI).

 STATEMENT OF BELIEF

 We believe that the Scriptures of the Old and New Testaments are inspired by God and inerrant in the original writing, and that they are the supreme and final authority in faith and life.